X

 | 5 mg | approx. 3–8% | Moderate frequency |

-| 10 mg | approx. 10–25% | 1 in 4 to 1 in 10 patients affected! |
+| 10 mg | approx. 10–25% | Affects every 4th to 10th patient! |

-| Measure | Why it doesn't work |
+| Measure | Why it does not work |

 |---|---|

-| Loop diuretics (furosemide, torasemide) | The oedema is caused by a change in capillary pressure, not fluid retention.
+| Loop diuretics (furosemide, torasemide) | The oedema arises from a change in capillary pressure, not from fluid retention.
 Diuretics dehydrate the body without lowering capillary pressure. |

-| HCT (hydrochlorothiazide) | Same reason — does not work against capillary oedema.
-May still be useful as a second antihypertensive agent. |
+| HCT (hydrochlorothiazide) | Same reason – does not work against capillary oedema.
+May, however, be useful as a second blood-pressure-lowering agent. |

-| Salt reduction alone | May help minimally, but does not resolve the mechanical problem. |
+| Salt reduction alone | May help minimally but does not solve the mechanical problem. |

 | Side effect | Frequency | Note |